chivalry/meta-python/ch_04_testing.md

 - The above rule holds for equilateral triangles that have been initiated as `RegularPolygon` objects as well.
 - An equilateral triangle with a side length of $\sqrt[4]{3}$ should have an area of $3/4$.

+Obviously, this isn't an exhaustive list of things we should test, but it's a sufficiently large number to give us some tests to integrate that isn't trivial.

 More Folder Structure
 ---------------------